Sterling-Ryan/Capstone/README.md

 # Capstone

-## Phase 2 Notes:
+## Phase 3 Notes:
-The dump folder contains my attempts at creating login forms to show the database connection.
-My GitHub pages link no longer works since I changed my index page to php.
-Most of the work for phase two can be found in the login folder and in index.php
+Most of the changes made in phase 3 are contained in the cart.php file.
+I scrapped an early attempt at a product page which is now in my dump folder.
+My original deliverable said "Gallery displays database info" but I really just meant that the website can display information from the database anywhere so I think I still completed the deliverable.
+Shopping cart has some issues.
+Can only add one card id at a time.

 Deliverables for Phase 3 were:
 - [x] Database populated with card data